Annual Run for the Fallen bands together greater Fort Lee community

-U.S. Army Quartermaster School Soldiers salute the American flag during the playing of "The Star-Spangled Banner" as part of Fort Lee Survivor Outreach Services’ 15th annual Run for the Fallen event Sept.
-13, 2025, at Williams Stadium, Fort Lee, Virginia.
+Hundreds of fallen service member photos lined the athletic field of Williams Stadium alongside American flags and combat boots.

+“Here at Fort Lee, we've made [RFTF] our own—carrying forward this tradition for 15 years as a defense community committed to honoring the fallen,” said Fort Lee Garrison Commander Col. Rich Bendelewski.

 Run for the Fallen is part of a national, nonprofit initiative that started in 2008, when a group of civilians decided to run from Fort Irwin, Calif., to Arlington National Cemetery in honor of service members who were killed in the War on Terrorism.

-(U.S. Army photo by Chad Menegay)
+A 5K run and one-mile walk followed the ceremony with a contingent of the Combat Veterans Motorcycle Association leading the procession of individual walkers/runners, families and training units moving in formation.

+The event organizer, SOS, provides advocacy services and support to surviving family members of all military branches.
+In addition to RFTF, the Family and MWR office here hosts events like the Gold Star Family dinner and the annual Memorial Garden Butterfly Release to show that survivors remain valued members of the U.S. military family.

 |Date Taken: